dimafeng/dimafeng.github.io/_posts/web-app-context.markdown

 >
 >~[Wikipedia](https://en.wikipedia.org/wiki/Single-page_application#Thin_server_architecture)

 Honestly, we implemented not pure 'Thin server architecture', we left some login on the server.
 Anyway, we built API on top of spring mvc.
+The first try looked like:

+{% highlight java %}
+ServletHolder servlet = new ServletHolder(DispatcherServlet.class);
+servlet.setInitParameter("contextConfigLocation", "[context-configuration-location].xml");
+{% endhighlight %}